sergiocarracedo/blog/source/_posts/2021/tips-using-typescript-and-vue.md

 permalink: tips-using-typescript-and-vue/
 cover:
 ---
-Typescript is great "language", makes possible creating more maintainable and understandable software, but requires extra effort to type the variables, the functions arguments, etc...
+Typescript is a great "language", makes it possible to create more maintainable and understandable software, but requires extra effort to type the variables, the functions' arguments, etc...

-Vue 2.x, and even more Vue 3 provide a great typescript integration, providing the necessary types to use your app, but not always are trivial, and you need to know tye types you must use in every case.
+Vue 2.x, and even more Vue 3 provide a great typescript integration, providing the necessary types to use your app, but not always are trivial, and you need to know the types you must use in every case.

-I want to share with all of you the lessons I learnt in my experience using Vue and TS, the typical questions, and "problems" I found in the way.
+I want to share with all of you the lessons I learned in my experience using Vue and TS, the typical questions, and the "problems" I found in the way.

 ## Vuex
-Typing the Vuex's store can't be straight forward, my first time typing the store was frustrating because I didn't was types use.
+Typing the Vuex's store can't be straightforward, my first time typing the store was frustrating because I didn't know types use.

 #### State
 The state is a JS object, in type you can type it as a generic `Record<string, any>` but this is not nice.
 It's better creating and interface that define all the store items types, for example, imagine this store: